 Winter Treks,Trips, Tours, Hikes, Climbs, Outdoors, Recreation, Leisure etc. can be experienced in Nepal.
 Winter Treks in Nepal also carry amazing virtues just as much as the peak trekking seasons of spring and autumn.
-High Altitude Himalayan Passes can be limited due to snow level and extreme cold but easy to moderate graded treks can be amazing during this time period.
+High Altitude Himalayan Passes can be limited due to heavy snow level and extreme cold but easy to moderate graded treks can be amazing during this time period.
 The best part of trekking in winter is it rarely rains in winter which means the mountain views will be at their best and one can get an excellent view of mountains, hills and the valleys under the clear sky.
-Winter hikes in Nepal have its own apparent beauty and charisma.
+Winter hikes in Nepal has its own apparent beauty and charisma.
 Less crowded trails, striking mountain views and vistas almost to you.
 Similarly, trekking in winter presents the best alternatives for people who want easy to moderate treks exploring the best elements of destined territories.

 1. Explore Kathmandu Valley: